AxonIQ/hotel-demo/WORKSHOP.md

 ## Why should I use a parameter resolver?

-When using message handlers you can get into the situation that you need to do a lot of code duplication.
-For instance when you need to check if the user is authorized to apply a command.
+When using message handlers, you can get into a situation where you need to duplicate a lot of code.
+For instance, you need to check if the user is authorized to apply a command.
 Or, event handlers that update a table need to get the entity in every function.
 You can do this check or fetch the entity in a parameter resolver and add it to the signature of any message handling function.

 ## Let's start
 Before you start, please make sure you have everything you need.